-This Section sets forth Reliability Rules for system restoration in the event NYCA experiences a partial or system-wide shutdown.
+The NYISO and market participants must ensure plans, procedures, and resources are available to restore the NYCA NYS Bulk Power to a normal condition in the event of a partial or system-wide shutdown.
+Accordingly, this Section sets forth system restoration requirements Reliability Rules for system restoration for reestablishing the NYCA system in the event NYCA experiences these types of a partial or system-wide system shutdowns.
 These Reliability Rules cover requirements for NYISO and transmission owner procedures, system blackstart capability, training, and restoration simulations.